wpnops/docker-image-pylint/README.md

 ## Authors & contributors

-The Build pipeline is large based on [pipeline-components build stage][pipeline-components]
+The Build pipeline is largely based on [pipeline-components build stage][pipeline-components]

 ## License